 My name is Justin Schon.
-I am a Post-Doctoral Associate at the University of Florida.
+I am a Post-Doctoral Scholar at the University of Florida.
 For more on the post-doc project, "Towards a Multi-Scale Theory on Coupled Human Mobility and Environmental Change" click here.

 I am interested in the modelling of migration, armed conflict, and development.
 While I do a great deal of quantitative modelling of spatial, temporal, and network dynamics, I have also used fieldwork to generate qualitative insights.
-My book manuscript, which is currently under review, examines civilian survival strategies during conflict with a focus on the Syrian civil war.
+My book manuscript, which is currently under review with Cambridge University Press, examines civilian survival strategies during conflict with a focus on the Syrian civil war.
 Closely related work is published in the Journal of Peace Research and is forthcoming in Perspectives on Politics.
 I have also modeled internal displacement dynamics in Somalia, yielding publications in Journal of Refugee Studies, Civil Wars, and Journal of Social Structure.
 In addition, I have created new data on African pro-government militias with Yehuda Magid, yielding a publication in International Interactions.
 I also have forthcoming work in Political Geography with Jennifer N. Brass, Elizabeth Baldwin, and Lauren M. MacLean on the spatial distribution of solar panels in Ghana.

-Currently, I have a variety of ongoing research projects, including research on the spatial dynamics of development, rumor diffusion in conflict zones, the violence-internal displacement relationship, and modelling global refugee flows.
+Currently, I have a variety of ongoing research projects, including research on the spatial dynamics of development, rumor diffusion in conflict zones, the climate-violence-internal displacement relationship, and modelling global refugee flows.
 I also consult through the Network Science Institute at the University of Florida on a project that is studying health care networks in Haiti.

 In addition, I co-organized the Data Driven Development in Africa Workshop 2018.
 Please see the list of papers here.